Adithya-Jayan/My-Blog-files/Handwriting Recognition Blog/Blog.md

 The segmented characters now, have to be classified into their classed of alphabets and digits.
 Identifying this classification problem, a deep learning model was proposed for efficient traini9ng and to get accurate results.
 A Convolutional Neural Network (CNN) model was designed and was decided to use for the model.

-The dataset for training the model was available as the 'EMNIST' dataset of handwritten letters and digits.
+The dataset for training the model was available as the [EMNIST](https://www.nist.gov/itl/products-and-services/emnist-dataset) dataset of handwritten letters and digits.